MembershipWorks implements our own anti-spam and anti-fraud system

 Step by Step Instructions

-Step 1: Sign up for reCAPTCHA
+Step 1: Sign up for Google Cloud account

 After adding the keys and specifying your minimum score, click Save & Continue at the bottom of the page.